classroomio/naija-stars/README.md

 Before running any command, make sure you copy the contents of `.env.example` to `.env` and set the correct values.

+- `deno run dev` - Start the both frontend and backend servers.

 - `deno run be:dev` - Start the backend server.
 - `deno run be:scrape` - Scrape the repositories.